pbrune1973/qwics/README.md

 This software has been written and tested under Linux (for S390/z Systems mainframes and x86)!

 1. Download and extract a copy of the [GnuCOBOL](https://www.gnu.org/software/gnucobol/) sources in its newest release.
-Modify the following lines the in the file termio.c in the subdirectory libcob/ (preferably, search for the beginning of the function `cob_display(...)` and modify and extend it accordingly):
+Modify the following lines the in the file termio.c in the subdirectory libcob/ (preferably, search for the beginning of the function `cob_display(...)` in the file termio.c in the libcob source directory and modify and extend it accordingly):

 ```c
 int (*performEXEC)(char*, void*) = NULL;